-Data must be collected and retained on beneficiaries according to the statistical categories listed on the Project Beneficiary Profile Form that is part of the Project Completion Report (Attachment 13-2 of Chapter maintaining specific data on project beneficiaries.
+Data must be collected and retained on beneficiaries according to the statistical categories listed on the Project Beneficiary Profile Form that is part of the Project Completion Report (PCR) (Attachment 13-2 of data on project beneficiaries.
 The grantee may choose to conduct local surveys or use census data for documentation.
 These forms are to be maintained throughout the length of the project and updated as significant progress is made.
 In addition, documentation for each person benefiting must be included in the project files.

-13: Project Completion Report [PCR]).
+Chapter 13).
 This information is necessary both in proving compliance with fair housing and equal opportunity laws and in meeting closeout requirements when the project is completed.
-The Project Benefit Profile will assist the grantee in
+The Project Benefit Profile will assist the grantee in maintaining specific